Our Community: Marshalltown, Iowa

 More than 40 languages are curently spoken by students in our school district.

 Marshalltown Public Library - 105 West Boone Street, 641-754-5738.
 Help finding/printing government forms, community information, free internet, print, audio & online resources to help learn English, prepare for citizenship, meeting space, family activities.
 A Welcome Center/Centro de Bienvenida in the same area of the copy center offers materials for English Language Learners (ELLs), immigration-related resources, and brochures about community services available for immigrants, refugees, and learning English.
-Ask about Conversation Circles, a free weekly program to help practice speaking English in a friendly environment.
+Ask about Conversation Circles, a free weekly program (online during COVID) to help practice speaking English in a friendly environment.

-St. Mary's Hispanic Ministry Office
+St. Francis (formerly St. Mary's) Hispanic Ministry

 Al Éxito (mentoring program for Latino students) - group in Marshalltown, and around Iowa